bilgehansavgu/todoapp/README.md

 ## Relationships

 Each task is owned by a single user, and a user can have zero or more tasks associated with them.
-The `User` and `Task` entities extend the `Auditable` class,
+The `User` and `Task` entities extend the `Auditable` class.